 Fact: Organ donation is vastly different than body donation.
 They are completely separate programs with entirely different consenting processes.

-Myth 2: Organ and body donation is a common option at the time of death.
+Myth 2: Organ and body donation are mutually exclusive.

 Myth 3: Cause of death is determined during the body donation process.